57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 1)/README.md

 }
 ```

-Solana doesn’t need `transferFrom` because its runtime fuses _authorization_ and _execution_: if a valid signature is present in the transaction, the user has authorized the transfer—no extra steps.
+Solana doesn’t need `transferFrom` because its runtime fuses _authorization_ and _execution_: if a valid signature is present in the transaction, the user has authorized the transfer without extra steps.

 ### Numerical Computation

-Numerical handling on Solana also requires a shift.
-First, regarding precision: SPL Token decimals are often 6 or 9, not the 18 decimals common in ERC20.
-Thus, token amounts usually fit in `u64`, simplifying math and saving 8 bytes per account compared to `u128`—reducing rent costs at scale.
+Numeric handling on Solana also requires a shift of thinking.
+First, regarding precision: SPL Tokens are often 6 or 9 decimal places long, not the 18 decimal places common in ERC20.
+Thus, token amounts usually fit in `u64`, simplifying math and saving 8 bytes per account compared to `u128`, reducing rent costs at scale.

 When mixing multiplication and division, beware of precision loss in intermediate results.
-In many languages, writing `r = a / b * c` as a single expression may benefit from extended precision registers; on x86, the FPU uses 80-bit extended precision internally, only truncating to 64-bit at the end; compilers may also reorder or combine operations.
-But if you split into steps—`t = a / b; r = t * c;`—the intermediate result is written to memory ( 64-bit ), then read back, causing extra precision loss.
+In many languages, writing `r = a / b * c` as a single expression may benefit from extended precision registers; on x86, the FPU uses 80-bit extended precision internally, only truncating to 64-bit at the end.
+Note that compilers may also reorder or combine operations.
+But if you split into steps like `t = a / b; r = t * c;`, the intermediate result is written to memory (64-bit), then read back, causing extra precision loss.

-For integer token amounts, prefer `u64/u128` to avoid floating-point issues.
-But for ratios, rates, and prices, floats may be necessary—then be careful with intermediate precision.
-For example, on x86, a single expression like `r = a / b * c` might compute in 80-bit precision, only truncating at the end; splitting into steps forces 64-bit truncation in between, introducing additional error.
+For integer token amounts, choose `u64/u128` to avoid floating-point issues.
+However, for ratios, rates, and prices, floats may be necessary, and if that is the case, be careful with intermediate precision.
+For example, on x86, a single expression like `r = a / b * c` might compute in 80-bit precision, only truncating at the end.
+Note that splitting the computation into steps as described earlier (first computing t = a / b, then computing r = t \* c) forces 64-bit truncation in between, introducing additional errors.

 ## Conclusion

 This article provides experienced Ethereum developers with a detailed migration guide to Solana, helping bridge the gap between the two ecosystems.
 We first emphasized the core mindset shift required, then examined fundamental differences in account models, token standards, and call mechanisms.
 Next, we compared key tooling across the ecosystems and proposed a set of Solana best practices.
 By understanding and adopting these concepts and practices, developers can build high-performance decentralized applications on Solana more efficiently and safely.

-In the next article, “From Ethereum to Solana — Contracts ( Part 2 ),” we’ll continue exploring some limitations and shortcomings in Solana development.
+In the next article, “From Ethereum to Solana — Contracts (Part 2),” we’ll continue exploring some limitations and shortcomings in Solana development.
 Finally, we’ll walk through a complete staking contract example, step by step, showing how to migrate an entire Ethereum contract to Solana.
 Stay tuned.

 ## References